 (4) The appointment of a person as an acting member or as acting chairperson, or the nomination of a person to represent the Commissioner, may be terminated at any time by the Minister.

-[Section 6 amended by No. 20 of 2011 s.
+[Section 6 amended: No. 20 of 2011 s.
 10.]

-7. Remuneration of members
+7. Members, remuneration of

 (1) A member, other than a member who is an officer in the Public Service of the State or employed by a State instrumentality, shall be paid such remuneration and allowances as the Minister from time to time on the recommendation of the Public Sector Commissioner determines.